 Implement Traditional Methods in Modern Contexts

-Our practical guide provides step-by-step advice and a downloadable checklist for co‑designing dispute resolution processes that combine customary authority with legal enforceability.
+Our practical guide provides step‑by‑step advice, sample co‑design templates and a downloadable checklist to help teams combine customary authority with legal enforceability.

 Conclusion: The Legacy and Future of Traditional Dispute Resolution

-Traditional methods for resolving land disputes in Australia embody a deep legacy of Indigenous knowledge, practice and governance that has endured despite the profound disruptions of colonisation.
-These approaches — grounded in restoration, relationship and consensus — offer complementary alternatives to adversarial legal pathways and continue to shape both Indigenous governance and broader Australian dispute resolution practice.
+Traditional methods for resolving land disputes in Australia reflect a deep legacy of Indigenous knowledge, practice and governance that has persisted despite the disruptions of colonisation.
+Grounded in restoration, relationship and consensus, these practices offer complementary alternatives to adversarial legal pathways and continue to influence both Indigenous governance and broader Australian dispute resolution practice.

-There is growing recognition that Indigenous knowledge systems and self‑determination are essential for fair and durable outcomes.
-As Australia addresses land justice, sovereignty and reconciliation, customary dispute resolution methods provide culturally legitimate pathways that can sit alongside statutory systems to better reflect lived obligations to Country and community.
+There is growing recognition that Indigenous knowledge systems and self‑determination are essential to fair, durable outcomes.
+As Australia grapples with land justice, sovereignty and reconciliation, customary dispute resolution methods provide culturally legitimate pathways that can operate alongside statutory systems to better reflect lived obligations to Country and community.

-The most promising future direction is not an either/or choice between tradition and modern law, but carefully designed integration.
-Co‑designed processes, properly resourced native title mediation, Indigenous Land Use Agreements and community‑led programs can combine cultural legitimacy with legal certainty — provided Indigenous voices and leadership are central to design and implementation.
+The most promising approach is integration rather than an either/or choice between tradition and modern law.
+Co‑designed processes, properly resourced native title mediation, Indigenous Land Use Agreements (ILUAs) and community‑led programs can combine cultural legitimacy with legal certainty — but only if Indigenous voices and leadership are central to design and implementation.

 “The way to get back those rules for peacemaking is by doing it every day.
 Then talk about it and get better at it.
 You just do it and do it and people will get used to it.”